-The Lakelands Trail State Park will most likely extend into the Township before this edition of the Waterloo Township Recreation Plan expires.
+The Lakelands Trail State Park has extended through Waterloo Township and into Henrietta Township and has developed a trailhead directly across from Munith Lion's Park.
 That trail will be part of Michigan's Iron Belle Trail and Route #1 of the Michigan Greenway Alliance's proposed Great Lake to Lake Trails.
 There is a countywide effort ongoing which will connect to that trail.
 Various natural beauty roads are also located in the Township.